kapi-codes/final-project/README.md

 Goals for this assignment:
 - Apply the web application concepts we've learned over the course of the semester
 - Get practice collaborating on a project in a team context
-- Build a web application of a topic of your chocie
+- Build a web application of a topic of your choice

 There are 3 deliverables for the final project:
-- Design document, to be submitted via the `README.md` file in the `design/` directory
+- Design document, to be added the `README.md` file in the `design/` directory
 - Code for the web application described in the document and, in the `server/` directory
 - In-class presentation featuring your project